If you want to enjoy your own fairytale royal adventure just like in the Hallmark movies, visit Bucharest, Romania.

 9. Union Square Fountains

 Along Union Boulevard sits Union Square.
-At the center of the enormous plaza is a set of famous beautiful fountains.
+At the center of the enormous plaza is a set of famous, beautiful fountains.

-The Union Square Fountains were initially built during the nation’s communist period but have since been repurposed to reflect the nation’s unity and prosperity since that time.
+The Union Square Fountains were initially built during the nation’s communist period but have been repurposed to reflect the nation’s unity and prosperity since that time.

-The fountains are illuminated at night, making it an excellent stop after an evening exploring the nearby old town.
+The fountains are illuminated at night, making for an excellent stop after an evening exploring the nearby old town.
 A choreographed Water Symphony is held on Fridays, Saturdays, and Sundays between May and October.